Sturm-Liouville operators with measure-valued coefficients: Introduction

-However, while this generalization on the level of differential equations has been very successful (see e.g. \cite{at}, \cite{ming}, \cite{volkmer2005} and the references therein) much less is known about the associated operators in an appropriate Hilbert space.
+However, while the generalization to measure-valued coefficients has been very successful on the level of differential equations (see e.g.\ \cite{at}, \cite{ming}, \cite{volkmer2005} and the references therein), much less is known about the associated operators in an appropriate Hilbert space.
 First attempts were made by Feller and later complemented by Kac \cite{kac} (cf.\ also Langer \cite{lan} and Bennewitz~\cite{bennewitz1989}).
 Again, a survey of these results and further information can be found in the book of Mingarelli \cite{ming}.

-The case where only the potential is a measure is fairly well treated since it allows to include the case of point interactions which is an important model in physics (see, e.g., the monographs \cite{aghh}, \cite{ak} as well as the recent results \cite{bare} and the references therein).
-Moreover, recently Shavcuk and Shkalikov \cite{ss1}--\cite{ss5} were even able to cover the case where the potential is a derivative of an $L^2$ function.
-Similarly, the case where the weight is a measure is known as Krein string and has also attracted considerable interest recently \cite{vs1}--\cite{vs3}.
+The case where only the potential is allowed to be a measure is fairly well treated since it allows to include the case of point interactions which is an important model in physics (see e.g.\ the monographs \cite{aghh}, \cite{ak} as well as the recent results in \cite{bare} and the references therein).
+More recently, Savchuk and Shkalikov \cite{ss1}--\cite{ss5}, Goriunov and Mikhailets \cite{gm1}, \cite{gm2} as well as Mikhailets and Molyboga \cite{mm1}, \cite{mm2} were even able to cover the case where the potential is the derivative of an arbitrary $L^2$ function.
+However, note that while this covers the case of $\delta$ interactions, it does not cover the case of $\delta'$ interactions which are included in the present approach.
+Moreover, since we allow all three coefficients to be measures, our approach even includes Schr\"odinger operators with non-local $\delta'$ interactions on arbitrary sets of Lebesgue measure zero as studied recently by Albeverio and Nizhnik \cite{albniz} and Brasche and Nizhnik \cite{braniz}.
+This connection will be discussed in detail and exploited in a forthcoming paper \cite{DeltaPrime}.
+Finally, the case where the weight coefficient is a measure is known as Krein string and has also attracted considerable interest recently \cite{vs1}--\cite{vs3} (see also the monograph \cite{dymck}).